devtron-labs/devtron/docs/user-guide/resource-browser.md

     2. **Advanced** - It is particularly useful for advanced users that wish to use labels or annotations since it provides additional key-value options.
 Refer [Ephemeral Container Spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#ephemeralcontainer-v1-core) to view the supported options.

     {% hint style="info" %}
-    Devtron ignores the `command` field while launching an ephemeral container
+    Devtron ignores the 'command' field while launching an ephemeral container
     {% endhint %}

 ---